There are spirits who died unexpectedly and/or in a dramatic way.

 Hard evidence is fleeting or is not publicly published.
 The closest thing I found was on Elk Grove Paranormal’s web page.
 They have posted a picture that a client of theirs sent in of perhaps a spirit peeking from behind a gravestone, that either could be an actual spirit, or just the shadow of flowers, etc.

 Cemetery Visitors Center: (916) 448-0811

-Sacramento Historic City Cemetery is located on Broadway, between Muir Way and Riverside Boulevard at 10th St. in Sacramento, California.
+Sacramento Historic City Cemetery is located on Broadway, between Muir Way and Riverside Boulevard at 10th Street in Sacramento, California.
 The Sacramento City Cemetery isn’t far from Historic downtown Sacramento.